When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 In the process highlighted above, Step 3 is the most time and resource-intensive (CPU and RAM).
 A highly optimized site with minimal database queries and efficient PHP code will get through the third step relatively quickly.

-What’s the Relationship Between PHP Workers and CPU
+What’s the relationship between PHP threads and CPU

-When it comes to WordPress performance, the relationship between PHP workers and available CPU is an important one to consider.
+When it comes to WordPress performance, the relationship between PHP threads and available CPU is an important one to consider.

 Let me explain.